-What are your responsibilities?
+What are private assets?

 You must ensure that the network components you own are safe and properly maintained.

 - annually, before each bushfire season